The Dadventure Idea

 Each source has a weak spot.
 I rarely get trustworthy detail without hours of reading individual reviews or maps.
 I still message businesses for basics.
 Even then it is hard to budget a day realistically.

 Once in a while I meet a parent who has already cracked the same problem.
 They know what to do with kids nearby without overspending.
-Talking to them is great; the catch is none of that knowledge scales.
+Talking to them is great.
+The catch is none of that knowledge scales.

 I want something closer to that parent than another generic listicle.

-The shape of it: a local family travel agent.
+A local family travel agent.
 You share a little about yourself and your kids.
 When you need a plan, you pick a day, a window, and a budget.
 The product returns a tailored itinerary: things to do, food options, ticket links where they matter, memberships you have or might need, and calendar-friendly links.
 Each step includes alternatives if the first pick is not a fit.

 You do not have to do the whole list to have a good day.
 Partial runs still count.